2007 UCI Mountain Bike & Trials World Championships

-Overview

 The 2007 UCI Mountain Bike & Trials World Championships were held in Fort William, United Kingdom from 4 to 9 September 2007.
-It was a new experience for everyone involved since jt was the first time the World Championships of this kind had been held in the United Kingdom.
+This was the first time this World Championship had been held in the United Kingdom.
 The Fort William site in the Scottish Highlands had been used regularly for rounds of the UCI Mountain Bike World Cup since 2002.

 The disciplines included were cross-country, downhill, four-cross, and trials.
 The event was the 18th edition of the UCI Mountain Bike World Championships and the 22nd edition of the UCI Trials World Championships.

 France finished on top of the medal table with 6 world champions and 13 medals overall, including a fourth consecutive world title for Julien Absalon in the elite men's cross country.
 Sam Hill and Sabrina Jonnier won their second consecutive world titles in the men's and women's elite downhill.